 What does the certified organic label on meat actually mean?
 Some consumers mistakenly assume it represents the highest standard of nutrition, humane treatment of animals and sound ecological practices.

 What’s with all these labels?
-Organic, free range, cage free—find out how to select the best chicken and why it matters.
+Organic, free range, cage free—find out how to buy the best chicken and why it matters.
 I’m looking for a real chicken.
 It used to be a simple affair—picking out a chicken at the market to bring home for dinner.
 Now I am confronted with a raft of labels to…

 Pet food has become a convenient market for waste from meat and grain producers which are deemed inedible to humans.
 But what are these ingredients?